The historic, Heritage Listed 1875 Hobsonville Church & Settlers' Cemetery is at 1 Scott Road, Hobsonville, Auckland.

 150th Sesquicentennial 1875-2025

 A mural on the wall of the Hobsonville Primary School Hall, at 104 Hobsonville Road, recognises Hobsonville Pioneer Families.
+Other pioneer families in the graveyard include Bridgford.

 Newsletters